-Each child is taught by his or her class teacher with specialist teachers providing lessons in Physical Education, French, Dance and Music.
+The class teacher or form teacher teaches the child or her class teacher with specialist teachers providing lessons in Physical Education, French, Dance and Music.

 UPPER SCHOOL / KEY STAGE 2 (Age 7-11)

 As a 'girls only' environment, we have the flexibility to customise teaching strategies, programs, and experiences to match girls' interests, challenges and learning styles.